hupili/python-for-data-and-media-communication-gitbook/guide-for-contributor.md

 For example, when explaining how the discussion forum works on GitHub, one do not only have screenshots but also can experience the live version.
 This [Git diff](https://github.com/hupili/python-for-data-and-media-communication-gitbook/commit/f5a246f1950c2a64496422dd8252080e745239a9#diff-1c07895b36976c761440cb56a1d15a76L108) demonstrates how and [here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/blob/master/notes-week-00.md#use-github-issue-tracker-as-a-discussion-forum) is the rendered version.

+### Link to GitHub comments

+Click the date and get a full URL including the [URI fragment](https://en.wikipedia.org/wiki/Fragment_identifier).
+Read more on [Stack Overflow](https://stackoverflow.com/questions/25163598/how-do-i-reference-a-specific-issue-comment-on-github/25169132).